yohanboniface/casperserver/README.md

 * port: (int, default: 8007) the port the server will listen to
 * defaultStatusCode: (int, default: 200) the default status code of the response
-* fsPath: (string, default: "./") the path where to look for responses content
+* responsesDir: (string, default: "./") the path where to look for responses content

 ### watchPath(path, options)